crstnn/WirelessBushfireSensorNetwork/README.md

 which could cause a fault in the entire network if the polling frequency were to be too often to completely diminish all its power resources.

-Also it should be noted that the user can specify the number of iterations, in the command line arguments, that they would like the network to function for.
+Also, it should be noted that the user can specify the number of iterations, in the command line arguments, that they would like the network to function for.
 Its total runtime can be calculated by multiplying the interval with the iterations argument.